vasilyl1/empl-tracker-CMS/README.md

 Step 3: install the libraries required by the application by running: NPM install

+Step 4: make sure mySQL is installed on your machine

+Step 5: Launch mySQL server, once launched, run the following commands from ./db directory: source schema.sql source seeds.sql

+Step 6: in the app root directory, create .env configuration file.
+At least the following variables need to be defined:
+DBhost=localhost
+DBuser=root
+DBpassword=
+DBdatabase=CMSDB

+Add the password for your mySQL server there.

-Step 4: launch the app by typing: node index.js
+Step 4: launch the app by typing from terminal: node index.js

 ## Usage